bitzesty/qavs-v2-wordpress/wp-content/plugins/genesis-blocks/readme.txt

 3. Some of the many blocks included in Genesis Blocks

 == Changelog ==

+= 1.4.0 =
+* Added: New Getting Started pages to assist with onboarding.
+* Added: Optional analytics tracking for responsive styles and layout modal.
+* Changed: Collections Tab is now the first tab in the layout modal for Sections and Layouts.

+= 1.3.0 =
+* Added: Responsive controls for the paragraph and heading core blocks.

+= 1.2.5 =
+* Added: block_categories_all filter for WordPress 5.8.
+* Changed: Replace Font Awesome with SVG files in the Profile Box (aka Author Profile) block, and the Sharing block.
+* Changed: Ensure the Post Grid block works outside of a post context (such as the WordPress 5.8 widgets screen).
+* Fixed: Improve accessibility & readability of the Slate Collection colors.

+= 1.2.4 =
+* Added: The Post Grid block now allows for multiple categories to be selected.
+* Changed: The Post Grid block now requires the user to begin typing the name of the category they wish to add, instead of selecting it from a dropdown menu.
+* Fixed: The Post Grid block has been optimized to reduce load on server and wait times for sites with many categories/pages.
+* Fixed: The Post Grid Block, when set to show pages, incorrectly used the "Number of items" option to limit the number of pages shown.
+This has been fixed.
+The "Number of items" option no longer applies to pages while previewing the block in the editor.
+The number of pages selected are the number of pages shown.
+Note that this bug did not affect the frontend, but only what you see in the block editor in wp-admin.
+* Fixed: The genesis_blocks_allowed_layout_components filter was broken for Layouts (but not Sections) since version 1.2.2 and has been fixed here.

 = 1.2.3 =
 * Fixed: Layout link has been moved back to the left of the admin toolbar.